prabhat0101/TradeRepository/README.md

   OWINSelfHostApp : Trade Saver OWIN self hosted Web API.
   TradeLoader.API : Trade(could be other entities as well)  View Loader based on filter criteria.
-  TradeRepo.Data  : Data Access Layer for both the APIs TradeSaverAPI.Test : This is the Test projects contains UTs to simulate save and Load of trades as a front office application and
+  TradeRepo.Data  : Data Access Layer for both the APIs TradeSaverAPI.Test : This is the Test project contains UTs to simulate save and Load of trades as a front office application and
   Back office application.

   # Configurations required: